 Linear mixed effects models analysis was performed using SAS/STAT PROC MIXED version 9.2 for the per-protocol analysis.
-Linear mixed effects models analysis was performed using IMB Statistics SPSS version 22 for the intent-to-treat analysis and for the comparison of those lost to follow-up vs those who completed follow-up.
-Because the intervention is administered in a group setting the intraclass correlation coefficients (ICC's) for the MBSG's were calculated to determine the extent to which group members responses are correlated to each other.
+Linear mixed effects models analysis was performed using IBM Statistics SPSS version 22 for the intent-to-treat analysis and for the comparison of those lost to follow-up versus those who completed follow-up.
+Because the intervention is administered in a group setting, the intraclass correlation coefficients (ICCs) for the MBSGs were calculated to determine the extent to which group members' responses are correlated to each other.
 The ICC values (shown in Table 2) range from 0.11 to 0.37.
 These values indicate that there was a dependency among group members.
-Therefore, for both the per-protocol and intentto-treat analysis, a 3 level (i.e. MBSG, individual, time) repeated model was run with MBSGs included as a random effect and with each group having its own intercept.
-An initial model for each of the dependent variables included time, sex, and baseline scores as fixed effect covariates; the individual MBSG's as a random effect; and a repeated effect for individuals across time.
-An interaction model included the above random effect and fixed effects in addition to sex-by-time interactions.
+Therefore, for both the per-protocol and intent-to-treat analysis, a three-level (i.e., MBSG, individual, time) repeated model was run with MBSGs included as a random effect and with each group having its own intercept.
+An initial model for each of the dependent variables included time, sex, and baseline scores as fixed effect covariates; the individual MBSGs as a random effect; and a repeated effect for individuals across time.
+An interaction model included the above random effect and fixed effects in addition to Sex Time interactions.
 Pairwise comparisons of changes in outcome measures across time were performed.
-An additional analysis was done on significant sex-by-time interactions using the Mann-Whitney test.

-Differences in pre to post score changes, baseline scores, and sex, between participants completing follow-up and those lost to follow-up, were analyzed with the initial repeated measure model described above.
-Group (i.e. followed up vs not followed-up) was added as a fixed factor and group-by-time, group-by-sex, and group-by-baseline scores were also included as interactions.
+An additional analysis was done on significant Sex Time interactions using the Mann-Whitney test.
+Differences in pre- to postscore changes, baseline scores, and sex, between participants completing follow-up and those lost to follow-up, were analyzed with the initial repeated measure model described above.
+Group (i.e., followed up vs. not followed up) was added as a fixed factor, and Group Time, Group Sex, and Group Baseline scores were also included as interactions.
 The correlation between exposure and baseline PTSD scores was calculated using the Spearman correlation.
-The Spearman correlation, the Wilcoxon Signed Ranks test, and Mann-Whitney test were performed using Analyse-It® for Microsoft Excel (v 2.22).
+The Spearman correlation, the Wilcoxon signed-ranks test, and Mann-Whitney test were performed using Analyse-It for Microsoft Excel (v 2.22).